 What Religion Has To Say

-Emile Durkheim defines religion as the system to belief and practices relative to those things that are sacred.
+Famed French social scientist Emile Durkheim defines religion as the system to belief and practices relative to those things that are sacred.
 All religions focus on belief in some deity or supernatural being and engage in practices in servitude of this being.
 What religion says is tat there exists some supernatural entity to whom we must serve and worship, for one reason or the other, the majority of which is to enjoy the favour of this entity which will benefit us in some way in either life, death or both.
-This is the purpose of life stated by religion.
+This is the purpose of life as stated by religion.
 The major religions, those being Christianity and Islam among others, reject the pursuit of the pleasure of life and restrict sexual intercourse to be engaged in only under particular conditions however nonetheless encourage procreation under the conditions.
-All the same it encourages you to keep your self-fulfilled or feeling complete through positive actions.
-They also encourage the man to work hard, physically and spiritually , to achieve his goals and success.
+All the same, it encourages you to keep your self-fulfilled or feeling complete through positive actions.
+They also encourage the man to work hard, physically and spiritually, to achieve his goals and success.
 In doing so it in some ways agrees with the scientific and psychological perspectives while disagreeing in others.

 What Mainstream Education Has To Say

-We have all passed through the some level of educational institution, be it primary, secondary and/or tertiary and know what it's like.
+We have all passed through some level of educational institution, be it primary, secondary and/or tertiary and know what it's like.
 We all know what our teachers have expected of us, and the code they have(in some cases tried and failed) drilled into our heads.
 Study hard, pass your exams and get a good job.
 Even our parents and family members have taken the teachers side.
 The societal institution of school teachers uses to pass all their standardized exams and go get a good job.
 Nothing more, nothing less.
-Surely this cannot be the meaning of life, but truthfully, it may not be that severe with regard in the extent to which it contradicts the other views of the meaning of life.
+Surely this cannot be the meaning of life, but truthfully, it may not be that severe with regard to the extent to which it contradicts the other views of the meaning of life.
 While this view seems to disregard our pursuit of happiness, it may very well end up leading us to that road as well, agreeing with the differing psychological and religious views simultaneously.
 Having a good job would means a stable and dependable source of a decent amount of income which is sure to increase your chances of survival and would very well attract a mate that would allow reproduction.
 And of course, to get a good job, one must work tirelessly and frequently.

 The True Meaning Of Life

 It would appear that, to any single organism, life means surviving, while doing as much as work possible to achieve success in whatever form one desires, keeping oneself content and by creating offspring.
 Simply put, life is meant to give life.
 To give life by preserving life through survival.
 To give life to others by making the world a better place through one's work, while simultaneously giving life to oneself by keeping one's own self satisfied.
 To give life to inanimate substances in pursuit of something greater than oneself.
-To give life by by creating new life through reproduction.
+To give life by creating new life through reproduction.
 This is the meaning of life.